 I’d recommend investing in a bin or tumbler (like this one) to collect your scraps that’s weather-proof for outdoor storage.
 There are so many sizes available to fit your family and needs, whether you’re in an apartment with limited outdoor space, or have three kids with more food waste plus outdoor waste like grass clippings and weeds.
 It’s also nice to have a handy compost container to keep on your counter.

 More Ways to Conserve

 I’ve discovered there are many ways to be a more eco-friendly cook, and that compost is only one part of the solution.
 To get started, you can monitor your refrigerator and whip up recipes that use leftover ingredients.
-When you’re feeling really adventurous, go ahead and try all 10 ways to go green in the kitchen!
+When you’re feeling really adventurous, go ahead and try all the ways to go green in the kitchen!